 Their natural color means they're loaded with vitamins and antioxidants.
 Stadler recommends blueberries, red raspberries, and dark cherries as ideal fruits, and says you can't miss with any of the dark, leafy vegetables like spinach, kale, and Swiss chard.
 You can have them all year because, when it comes to nutrients, frozen is just as good as fresh.

-Dairy.
 "This is an incredibly important food group for people as they get older," Stadler says.
 "Calcium needs are high and they stay high, and you can't get any other foods with as much calcium as dairy."

-Meat.
-"If you choose it, choose wisely," Stadler says.
-Focus on lean meats such as skinless chicken and turkey breasts, which supply protein and vitamin B-12 without heart-clogging fats.
-"If you can see a layer of fat, it is saturated fat and associated with bad cholesterol," she says.
-You want to avoid that as well as gargantuan proportions.
-Stadler recommends visualizing a deck of cards when choosing a portion of meat.
-If there's more than that on your plate, she says, box it up or take it off your plate before you start to eat to avoid temptation.
+Steer clear of huge portions.
+Stadler recommends visualizing a deck of cards when choosing a serving of meat.
+If more than that is on your plate, she says, box it up for later or take it off your plate before you begin eating to avoid temptation.

 Oily fish like salmon, tuna, and mackerel are great sources of omega-3 fatty acids, which are good for you.
 Stadler says just two servings of fatty fish per week are enough to meet your requirements for this healthy fat.